Courseiva

 • D.Update the risk register and proceed with the release

-Why A: Option A is correct because it demonstrates proactive risk management and stakeholder negotiation.
+Why A: It demonstrates proactive risk management and stakeholder negotiation.
 By explaining the risks of skipping testing and proposing a compromise—such as testing critical functions first—you address the sponsor's urgency while preserving the project's quality objectives.
 This aligns with the PMBOK Guide's emphasis on managing technical aspects through iterative validation and risk-based testing prioritization.

 Variation 2.
 During a project's execution phase, the sponsor asks you to skip the user acceptance testing (UAT) phase to expedite delivery, stating that the client is eager to use the system.
 What should you do?